jaceva/react-challenge/README.md

 Application Containers:
 - `App`: Root of the application and contains the routes and navbar.
 This container is supplied with starter code and will include route logic.
-- `UserMain`: The main app page where the user chooses to login as a Patient or Provider.
-This container is supplied with starter code and will include redirect logic.
-- `Login`: User can log in as a Patient or Provider or fill out a form to add a patient or provider.
-This container is not supplied with starter code.
+- `Login`: User can log in as a Patient or Provider or
+- `NewPatient`: Fill out a form to add a patient.
+- `Provider`: Provider page can view appointments made by patients
-- `Appointments`: Patient can pick from available appointments for a selected provider.
+- `Patient`: Patient can add appointments for a selected provider.
 Patient appointments are listed.
-A provider can pick range of dates and time to make appointments available.
-Appointments with active provider are listed.
-This container is not supplied with starter code.

-Container State:
-- App
-  - `navbarInfo`: The navbar can display either the App name and logo, patient info or provider info based on the user type and login state of the app.
-- UserMain:
-  - `loggedIn`: Is the user logged in.
-The page will redirect to the appropriate appointments page if logged in.
-  - `userType`: either patient or provider sent to appointments page for the correct rendering.
-- Login:
-  - `usernameField`: The username field text of the new user form.
-Used for validation such as length and uniqueness.
-- Appointments:
-  - `appointments`: List of the appointments for the patient or provider.
-Newly created appointments for the patient will update on the page right away.

-A fake API will be provided to handle appointment creation, reading and deletion.
-The API may come with some hard coded Patients and Providers so the learner can start working on any point of the app.
+**data.js** acts as a database where data is retrieved and added.

+Fake Credentials:

+Providers:
+username: 'heretohelp'
+password: '1!2@3#4$'

+username: 'totalcare'
+password: '12341234'

+username: 'staywell'
+password: '011235813'

+Patients:
+username: 'johnsmith'
+password: '09876543'